 - Official standardized test scores (ACT or SAT)

 - Senior course schedule

-Non-resident applicants with a 2.75 GPA or higher on the College Preparatory Curriculum (CPC) or equivalent CPC of the applicant’s state of residence and a composite ACT score of 22 or higher (or 1020 or higher on the SAT Critical Reading/Mathematics only) will be granted regular admission to the University.
+Non-resident applicants with a 2.75 GPA or higher on the College Preparatory Curriculum (CPC) or equivalent CPC of the applicant’s state of residence and a composite ACT score of 22 or higher (or 1020 or higher on the SAT Critical Reading/Mathematics only or 1100 on the SAT-R) will be granted regular admission to the University.

 Non-resident applicants who do not meet the above criteria are still encouraged to apply and will have the opportunity to provide additional information to support their applications.